COVID-19 Testing Locations and Hours

 How long will I need to plan to be at the test site?

-Test collection at the Forest Drive and Armstrong Center test sites should take just a few minutes, and registering online in advance will speed up the process.
+Test collection at Health Services and Armstrong Center test sites should take just a few minutes, and registering online in advance will speed up the process.

 Do I have to pay for testing?

-There is no cost for students, faculty, and staff for COVID-19 testing at the Forest Drive and Armstrong Center test sites.
+There is no cost for students, faculty, and staff for COVID-19 testing at Health Services and Armstrong Center test sites.
 For students who have testing done in the campus health centers, while there is no charge for the COVID-19 test, standard charges will apply for the medical provider evaluation and any other testing ordered during that visit.